Current planned works

 Find out more about why we reseal roads.

-Compaction works are underway on the upslope lane of the Tyalgum Road slip site.
+Compaction works continue on the upslope lane of the Tyalgum Road slip site.

 Preparation continues on the upslope lane at the Tyalgum Road slip site.
 Traffic lights are still in place and motorists are advised to use caution.

-Compaction works continue on the Tyalgum Road extreme slip site with contractor SEE Civil finalising subgrade works.
+Work on the Tyalgum Road extreme slip site continues with contractor SEE Civil preparing the site for sealing in the coming weeks.

 A SEE Civil spokesperson thanked the community for abiding by the reduced speed limit and showing caution through the work site, especially during the inclement weather.

-The expected completion date for permanent works is around May 2025.
+The expected completion date for permanent works is towards the end of May/early June 2025.

 Motorists are asked to please keep to the 40 kmph speed limit on the temporary access roadway and to be mindful of local wildlife.
 Any injured wildlife reports can be phoned through to 02 6672 4789.